tigerclaw-az/ejwaibel.github.io/resume.md

   * Custom JavaScript with Google Maps API for calculating distances between multiple addresses.
   * Custom jQuery for generating tables with calculated data along with jQuery UI effects.
   * Integrated local Subversion install with Eclipse for easy source control management.
-  * Developed the “Conditional Questions” add-on using PHP & jQuery for the Event Espresso WordPress plugin.
 * Diagnosed and repaired local and small business websites that use WordPress.
 * Improved and resolved problems for WordPress websites with custom PHP, jQuery, CSS, and HTML due to incompatible WordPress theme(s) or client requests.
-* Provided computer repair for individual customers and small businesses with 5 to 20 employees.
-* Eradicated viruses and malware from infected computers after performing necessary troubleshooting techniques.

 #### Insight Global
 : *Software Developer, Contract w/Level 3 Communications*
   __July 2012 - Oct.
 2012__

 * Developed the internal website on Apache server for network planners using Perl Mason, HTML5, JavaScript, jQuery, and CSS3.
-* Wrote custom JavaScript & jQuery for dynamic table generation using the DataTables plugin along with dynamic graphs using jqPlot.
 * Configured and administered Bugzilla installation on Linux CentOS server for customer required bug tracking system.
-* Customized Bugzilla templates in order to meet additional client requirements.
-* Assessed current Perl code and influenced new programming standards and modules based on my conclusions.
 * Provided multiple Perl script reports that would run on a daily/weekly cron job and generate custom Excel spreadsheets for client.
 * Created custom internal Perl modules to help with database connections, common utility functions, and Excel spreadsheet customization.
-* Documented all code and followed documentation standards for JavaScript and Perl.

 #### APEX Systems
 : *Systems Engineer, Contract w/Wells Fargo*
   __Oct.
 2011 - June 2012__

 * Developed Perl script that would run as a daemon to search specific directories for files.
-The script used an XML configuration file to determine which paths to search and could also be used to find files that are older than a specified amount of time.
-* Installed CPAN modules to help with Perl automation, including, but not limited to: Log::Log4Perl, Net::SSH, XML::Simple, MIME::Lite, Getopt::Long, MIME::Base64, forks, Expect.
-This saved hours of development time by not “reinventing the wheel.”
 * Customized in-house OO Perl modules for better functionality and maintainability.
-Scripts were required to parse XML & configuration files, generate reports based on user input, etc.
-* Expanded Perl scripts to help automate tasks across 15 UNIX Solaris and Linux servers, including threads that would run commands on specified servers in parallel.
+* Extended Perl scripts to help automate tasks across 15 UNIX Solaris and Linux servers, including threads that would run commands on specified servers in parallel.
 * Enhanced current scripts to include the use of Log::Log4Perl in order to generate log files for all output in order to verify steps were completed successfully.
 * Configured “Eclipse for Perl” IDE to develop Perl scripts and modules along with Cygwin to deploy scripts to our development server for testing.
-* Migrated source code from ClearCase to Subversion and implemented development & release process.
-* Completed 2 month long task to implement a new testing environment between 2 UNIX Solaris servers.
-The environment had to mimic a currently configured testing environment, but there was little to no documentation for the already configured servers.
-* Simplified the assignment of duties to production support members by creating a Microsoft Access database for management to assign tasks efficiently.
 * Provided multi-level support to the Customer Care team and employees that worked directly with Wells Fargo Wholesale customers.

 #### A Better Solution, Inc.
 : *Software Developer, ClearCase Consultant*
   __Apr.
 2007 - June 2011__

-* Worked in a ClearCase/UCM environment to version control software on UNIX.
 * Implemented Perl scripts to help developers integrate with ClearCase more seamlessly.
 * Developed Perl modules for custom ClearCase functionality within our scripts.
 This allowed to easily and quickly building Perl scripts for custom ClearCase interaction.
 * Ensured project builds and releases performed efficiently and correctly through the use of IBM Rational BuildForge.
 * Produced automated build scripts using Perl and shell programming.
-* Generated customized and ad hoc end user reports as requested by management.
 * Administered UNIX & Windows machines for the IT group whenever necessary.
-* Logged incoming work-orders for desktop and/or application support assistance & assigned tickets and support technician based on issue type.
-Regularly checked progress of assigned work-orders and provided follow up as appropriate.
 * Provided first level technical assistance to end users including, but not limited to: replicating errors, resolving application issues, and investigating errors.
-* Created an XSL file that successfully translated XML files into a styled webpage using CSS.

 #### BlueHornet.com
-: *Jr. Software Developer*
+: *Jr. PHP Developer*
   __Sept.
 2006 - Apr.
 2007__

-* Enhanced current PHP web application with custom Object Oriented code for quicker development and easier maintainability.
+* Enhanced existing PHP web application with custom Object Oriented code for quicker development and easier maintainability.
 * Produced new application feature that gave customers the capability of saving custom “email groups” for their email campaigns.
 * Coordinated with project management and gave status updates bi-weekly until the project manager and customer were satisfied.
 * Resolved customer submitted defects within the application and extended the application functionality with new feature requests.